Kosančićev Venac: Staro Zdanje

 In 1843 in Dubrovačka Street (today Kralja Petra), reigning prince Mihajlo Obrenović built a large edifice, which became the first hotel in Belgrade, called Kod jelena ("Deer's").
-Many criticized the move at the time, especially the cost and the size of the building, but it soon became the gathering point of the wealthiest citizens.
-They included Anastas Jovanović (first Serbian photographer), politician Ilija Garašanin, writer Ljubomir Nenadović, etc. Painter Stevan Todorović also stayed often, so prince gave him a room so that he could open the first artistic school and fencing school in Serbia.
+Many criticized the move at the time, primarily due to the cost and the size of the building, but it soon became the gathering point of the wealthiest citizens.
+They included Anastas Jovanović (first Serbian photographer), politician Ilija Garašanin, writer Ljubomir Nenadović, etc. Painter Stevan Todorović also stayed often, so the prince gave him a room so that he could open the first artistic school and fencing school in Serbia.
 The hotel had the first ballroom in Belgrade.

-It was built from 1841 to 1843 on the location of the former khan, "Cincar-han".
-The hotel, later renamed to "Grand Hotel", had some 100 nicely arranged rooms.
-Clientele included military officers, diplomats and state and foreign dignitaries.
-The hotel had the first dance school in Serbia, which employed "Austrian tanc-majstor", and the first proper tailor salon in the city, where clothing after the "latest Parisienne fashion" was tailored.
+It was built from 1841 to 1843 on the location of the former khan, "Cincar-han."
+The hotel, later renamed to "Grand Hotel," had around one hundred rooms.
+Clientele included military officers, diplomats, and state and foreign dignitaries.
+The hotel had the first dance school in Serbia, which employed "Austrian tanc-majstor", and the first proper tailor salon in the city, where clothing of the "latest Parisienne fashion" was tailored.

-Princess consort of Serbia Persida Karađorđević, donated money in 1848 for one of the halls in the edifice to be adapted into the permanent theatre hall.
+Princess consort of Serbia Persida Karađorđević donated money in 1848 for one of the halls in the edifice to be adapted into the permanent theatre hall.
 This was the second permanent theatre in Belgrade, after the first at Đumrukana, which was closed in 1842.
 The theatre was named "Theatre at Deer's".
 The theatre was operational from May 1848 to March 1849.

 Colloquially, because of its size comparing to the other buildings at the time, the building was also referred to as Staro zdanje, or the "Old Mansion".
-It was damaged in a fire in 1849 but was restored.
+It was damaged in a fire in 1849 but later restored.
 Queen Natalie, as the sole heir of the dethroned Obrenović dynasty, sold the building to the state railroads company in 1903.
 The hotel operated in the building until that same year, when the Railroad Directory moved in.
 They moved out in 1938 when the building was demolished.
-In the 19th century, close to the hotel, at the modern 8 Kralja Petra Street, the first pharmacy in Belgrade was open.
+In the 19th century, close to the hotel at the modern 8 Kralja Petra Street, the first pharmacy in Belgrade was opened.

-As an affluent, developing neighborhood, and with the proximity of the port, soon other hotels were built in the area.
+As an affluent, developing neighborhood and with the proximity of the port, soon other hotels were built in the area.
 Best known included Nacional and Grand.
-Hotel Nacional was built across the southernmost extension of Kalemegdan, at the lowest section of the Pariska Street, where it meets the Great Staircase, which connects it to Savamala and the river bank.
+Hotel Nacional was built across the southernmost extension of Kalemegdan at the lowest section of the Pariska Street where it meets the Great Staircase, which connects it to Savamala and the river bank.
 The Grand Hotel was built close to the cathedral church, but was later relocated to the Čika Ljubina Street, near the modern Faculty of Philosophy Plateau, across the Instituto Cervantes building.